itsmeralph09/portfolio/README.md

 - Contact: A section with my contact information.

 ## Usage
 To view the portfolio, simply open the index.html file in your web browser.
-Alternatively, you can view it online by visiting [insert link to online version, if applicable].
+Alternatively, you can view it online by visiting https://itsmeralph09.github.io/portfolio

 ## Contributions
 Contributions are not currently being accepted for this project, as it is intended to showcase my own work.
 However, I welcome any feedback or suggestions for improvement.